 Primates harbor a number of known pathogens that pose serious health risks to humans, and it is unlikely that all potential human pathogens harbored by primates have been identified.
 Any person handling this material should review: The National Institutes of Health/Centers for Disease Control and Prevention, "Biosafety in Microbiological and Biomedical Research Laboratories”, published by NIH/CDC of the US DHHS and available from the Superintendent of Documents.
 Frozen nonhuman primate samples MUST be handled, at a minimum, at Biosafety Level 2.
 People with compromised immune systems may be at increased risk.
 Although several primate pathogens can cause serious human disease, of particular concern is Macacine herpes virus 1 (formerly “Herpes B virus”).
 Since it can be present in clinically normal macaques, Macacine herpes virus is present in most macaque colonies and this virus is known to cause a potentially fatal disease in humans.

-Complete orders received by NIA no later than Noon Wednesday Eastern Time typically can expect next-week delivery, depending on availability.
-Acknowledgement of order receipt will be sent (via fax or e-mail) to the contact person within 2 business days of receipt of the finalized order.
+Acknowledgement of order receipt will be sent (via e-mail) to the contact person within 2 business days of receipt of NIA receiving the order.
 If an acknowledgement is not received within this timeframe, contact the BRB.

 Note: If there are problems with the order status, the BRB Order Desk must be contacted within 24 hours of order receipt.
 Replacements will only be provided for incorrectly filled orders or orders lost due to shipping problems.